Hemangiosarcoma in Cats and Dogs

 tendency to develop in dog's light-haired or poorly pigmented skin.

 The symptoms will vary depending on the tumor's location.
-They can range from nonspecific signs to abdominal swelling
+They can range from nonspecific signs to abdominal swelling to

-weakness or collapse, but can also be vague such as chronic weakness, lack of appetite or weight loss.
+or collapse, but can also be vague such as chronic weakness, lack of appetite or weight loss.
 Dogs with

 heart